-With 2020 now ramping up there's a lot to look forward to in the networking space this new year.
-Some of the trends have been going on for years, some are newer, but these are the areas where we expect to see big things in 2020
+With 2020 now ramping up there's a lot to look forward to in the networking space in the new year.
+Some of the trends have been going on for years, some are newer, but these are the areas where we expect to see big things in 2020.

 Alongside the next generation of cellular is the next generation of WiFi, once known as 802.11ax, but now branded as WiFi 6.
 2020 will be the year of broad deployment by access point vendors as well as inclusion in client devices.